0xsend/send-earn-contracts/docs/send-earn-affiliates.md

 The Send Earn platform has two kinds of vaults:

 - Platform Vault: This is the default vault for all users when they don't have an affiliate.
-- Affiliate Vault: This is a vault for users who have a referrals where interest fees are split between the referrer and the platform.
+- Affiliate Vault: This is a vault for users where interest fees on referral deposits are split between the referrer and the platform.

 ## Fee Structure